reagan-meant/similarity-scoring/README.md

 Parameter | Description
 ---|---
-field | The field to be searched e.g. “ given ”.
-value | The search term e.g. “ Alis ”.
-matcher | The algorithm to use for matching e.g. “ jaro-winkler ”.
-score_mode | How to combine scores for multiple matchers/fields.
+field | The field to be searched e.g. "given". value | The search term e.g. "Alis". matcher | The algorithm to use for matching e.g. "jaro-winkler-similarity". score_mode | How to combine scores for multiple matchers/fields.
 The options are:  fellegi-sunter, bayes, multiply, or add. high | The score to be assigned to a string that matches the search term perfectly.
 Applies to the bayes score_mode. low | The score to be assigned to a string that does not match the search term at all.
-Applies to the bayes score_mode. threshold | The threshold for the field being a match for the fellegi-sunter score_mode. m_value | The ''m'' value for the field for the fellegi-sunter score_mode. u_value | The ''u'' value for the field for the fellegi-sunter score_mode.
+Applies to the bayes score_mode. threshold | The threshold for the field being a match for the fellegi-sunter score_mode. m_value | The *m* value for the field for the fellegi-sunter score_mode. u_value | The *u* value for the field for the fellegi-sunter score_mode.